 The ride comes to a dead end when you are then launched in reverse through some more tight turns and sudden drops before some impressive effects end the ride with an unexpected arrival back at the loading bay.

-Overall it is a very good ride really and some of the effect and animatronics while not on the level of the Orlando attraction (Orlando’s Flaming Ceiling for example) are really well done and worthy of the hype.
-But the roughness just
+Overall it is a very good ride really and some of the effects and animatronics while not on the level of the Orlando attraction (Orlando’s Flaming Ceiling for example) are really well done and worthy of the hype.
+But the roughness just takes the joy away for us.
+Maybe if it were not dark it might work better as you can see what’s coming up but this is no excuse we have ridden plenty of dark coasters without needing a chiropractor afterward.

 We have included a video below of the ride with the lights on as this highlights the actual layout without spoiling the “effects” here you can see the problem with the tight layout requiring such tight turd and sudden drops that you do not see coming.
 But Watch with Caution to avoid Spoilers.